 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 I went to the dentist this week.
 And I will admit, I was quite nervous.
 I had to hold it together as I was with my 2 year old.
 She enjoyed her visit I think, and I came out wondering why I had been so anxious.
 But I realised that am not alone in being anxious at a dental appointment.
 Statistics say that almost half of UK adults are scared of the dentist, and 12% of those that are anxious suffer from a real phobia.
 A lot of people are very scared of the whole dental experience.
-So, here are 10 ways to be less anxious at the dentist.
+So, here are 10 ways how to be less anxious at the dentist.

-10 Ways to be Less Anxious at the Dentist
+10 Ways How To Be Less Anxious at the Dentist

 1. Get there on time